- Salary

 You can only deduct the portion of the cost for the phone if you are required to use a cell phone for your work.
 Connection and activation charges should not be deducted.
 You should receive a T2200 completed by your employer stating the requirement to have a cell phone.

-We understand that each payroll centre has a different process to confirm or state the type of employment expenses that are required for work.
+Each payroll centre has a different process to confirm or state the type of employment expenses that are required for work.
 If you do not receive a T2200 at the end of the year, please request one from them.

 Union Dues and Professional Fees